voxel51/fiftyone-teams-app-deploy/helm/docs/expose-teams-api.md

 Add a Second Host to the Ingress Controller

-1. Obtain a new TLS certificates for the new host
+1. Update the existing TLS certificate for the new host
-1. Update DNS for the new host to route to the Ingress
+1. Add a new DNS entry for the new host to route to the Ingress
 1. Update `values.yaml`
     1. Set `apiSettings.dnsName` to the hostname to route API requests to (e.g. `demo-api.fiftyone.ai`)
-    1. Set the `teams-api` paths, set `ingress.teamsApi`
 1. Upgrade the deployment using the latest Helm chart

     ```shell